iorodeo/bias_docs/_build/html/_sources/build_environ_setup_win.txt

     git checkout 5.3.2

 Temporarily add git to the windows PATH.
 Make sure to add it after Perl.
-Then run the "init-repository" script to fetch the sub-repositories.
+Then from within the qt5 directory run the "init-repository" script to fetch the sub-repositories.
 This should be run from either a window cmd shell or Powershell as running it from git bash will fail.

 .. code-block:: none

-    perl init-repository -no-webkit
+    perl ./init-repository -no-webkit

 When finished remove git from windows PATH.